 The Morning Coffee on the 8th of June il was arranged to shed light on an upcoming article on intercultural dialogue and relations in Ireland, in the fourth edition of the Anna Lindh Intercultural Trends Report, written by Piaras Mac Éinrí, lecturer in Geography at University College Cork (Ireland).

+Prof. Piaras Mac Éinrí, noted while providing an overview of the Intercultural Trends Survey 2020 data related to Ireland that according to the Anna Lindh Survey of 2020, Ireland ranked at the more tolerant end of the spectrum when people were asked how they would feel about persons from different cultural backgrounds being work colleagues, neighbours, attending the same school and marrying a close relative.

+Among the points discussed: Dialogue and cohesion can be promoted when members of the community accept and embrace each other for who they are, noting that diversity is an asset and not a threat: and Civil society actors, North and South of the Mediterranean should make use of the findings of the survey to enact positive social change in their regional and local communities.

 “With these Morning Coffees, we want to make it easy for academics, journalists and civil society members, North and South of the Mediterranean, to call each other, or send an email, for any pending questions they might have in relation to their work.
 We need more cooperation and discussions”, underlined Eleonora Insalaco, Head of Operations and Intercultural Research at the Anna Lindh Foundation, during the meeting on the 21st of April”.